gaelanm/GOwalk/README.md

 ***Access to higher dimensional insights:*** machine-readable ontologies are used to identify interesting patterns and associations among your genes.

-***UtilitEA provides some cross-compatibility with R's bioconductor:*** This work is heavily influenced by tools such as GoSemSim, RRVGO, and g:Profiler.
+***Emergene provides some cross-compatibility with R's bioconductor:*** This work is heavily influenced by tools such as GoSemSim, RRVGO, and g:Profiler.

 ## How do I use it?
 ### 1. Initialize Enrichment() object with a project name and gene list